sahilrajput03/sahilrajput03/README.md

 ```
+tldr; using ', " and \ works good to define a string with a space.

+fullName=sahil\ kolkata; echo $fullName
 fullName="sahil kolkata"; echo $fullName
 fullName='sahil rajput'; echo $fullName

 hasMoney=true                   # In bash there is nothing like boolean, so true is just a simple string.